 Karabiga is a small port city, situated on the shore of the Sea of Marmara in Çanakkale Province.
 The fascinating history of the town is inextricably linked with the cult of the god Priapus, from which came the ancient name of the settlement.
 The location of the city, near the mouth of the River Biga, in a small bay, favored the development of the settlement as a trading port.
 Even today Karabiga is an important harbor for container ships.

 Turkish Archaeological News collects the most important, interesting and inspiring news from Turkish excavation sites.
-Here's the review for January 2016.
+Here's the review for February 2016.
 Have we missed anything?
 Let us know by using Contact tab!

 Dardanos Tumulus is considered one of the most important archaeological sites in the region of Troad.
 Despite the importance of this burial place and its priceless contents, there are few systematic studies concerning this discovery.
 What is more, a visit to the site may also be quite disappointing.
 The golden treasures of Dardanos exhibited in the Archaeology Museum in Çanakkale may prove to be much more attractive.

 In the ancient times, Didyma was famous as the place where a colossal Temple of Apollo stood, and the oracle revealed the future.
 In its heyday, Didyma was not a city, but a place of worship, connected with Miletus by the so-called Sacred Way.
 This road was used by the pilgrims who arrived at Didyma, seeking answers to nagging questions.